bigbuhain/demo-repo/README.md

 # Demo

-This repo is for Github introduction training.
+This repo is for Github introduction training only.